 There is a 3-day tourist ticket, but this is more than you need for this Athens itinerary.
-However, if you have an extra day in Athens, it might be worth the money.
+However, if you have more than 2 days in Athens, it might be worth the money.

 Click here for an article that explains all of your options.

 Consider installing an Athens metro app onto your smartphone.
 I used the Athens Sbwy app, a free but very basic map of the metro system in Athens.